omgnetwork/omgnetwork.github.io/docs/network/atomic-swap.md

 sidebar_label: Make an Atomic Swap
 ---

-# Atomic Swap Transaction

 Atomic Swap transaction represents an exchange between 2 different tokens on the OMG Network.
 A standard exchange rate is 1:1 but you can set your own rate as well.
-Atomic swaps can be useful during trading operations, claiming tokenized community tokens, etc.
+Atomic swaps can be useful during trading operations, claiming community tokens, etc.

 ### 1. Install [`omg-js`](https://github.com/omgnetwork/omg-js), [`ethereumjs-util`](https://github.com/ethereumjs/ethereumjs-util), [`eth-sig-util`](https://github.com/MetaMask/eth-sig-util)